symfony/symfony-docs/security/voters.rst

 ===========================================

-Security voters are the most granular way of checking permissions (e.g. "can this specific user edit ta given item?").
+Security voters are the most granular way of checking permissions (e.g. "can this specific user edit the given item?").
 This article explains voters in detail.

 .. tip::